485 Visa Fee Doubles From March 2026: What You Need to Know

 This isn’t the first sharp fee increase in recent memory.
 In July 2024, the Student visa (subclass 500) application charge jumped 125% — from $710 to $1,600 — overnight.
 It then rose again to $2,000 in July 2025.
 The 485 increase follows the same playbook: large, sudden, and with minimal notice.

-What’s particularly striking is that at $4,600, the 485 primary applicant fee is now within striking distance of a permanent residency application.
-A skilled migration visa (subclass 189 or 190) currently costs around $4,910.
-In other words, a temporary visa that gives you a few years of work rights now costs almost the same as applying for PR itself.
+What’s particularly striking is that at $4,600 (rising again to $5,750 for standard applicants from 1 July 2026), the 485 primary applicant fee is now approaching a permanent residency application.
+A skilled migration visa (subclass 189 or 190) costs $6,135 to $6,140 from 1 July 2026.
+In other words, a temporary visa that gives you a few years of work rights now costs close to what a PR application does.

 That makes getting your application right the first time more important than ever.
 A refused or invalid 485 application doesn’t just cost you time — it’s now a $4,600 mistake.
 If you’re including a partner, you’re risking close to $7,000 on an application that needs to be lodged correctly from the start.